-Our internship and postdoctoral training programs exist within a multicultural community which contains people of diverse racial, ethnic, and class backgrounds; national origins; religious, spiritual, and political beliefs; physical abilities; ages; genders; gender identities, sexual orientations, and physical appearance.
+Our internship and postdoctoral training programs exist within a multicultural community which contains people of diverse racial, ethnic, and class backgrounds; national origins; religious, spiritual, and political beliefs; physical abilities; ages; gender identities and gender expressions, sexual orientations, and physical appearance.
 We believe that our training community is enriched by members' openness to learning about others who are different from them as well as acceptance of others.
 We recognize that no individual is completely free from all forms of bias and prejudice and acknowledge that Counseling Services staff will evidence a range of attitudes, beliefs, and behaviors.